Astronomy Department Return to Campus Information

 A limited number of individuals may make visits to campus to retrieve materials for working from home, but you may not go to work in your office unless your work requires physical presence on campus.
 All requests for on-campus work must be made in writing to the department chair (Todd Thompson).

-Persons making limited visits must still file health check reports, sign up for a time on the office sign-up, and follow all safety protocols (mask wearing, distancing, etc.) to the letter.
+Persons making limited visits to exchange work materials must still file health check reports, sign up for a time on the office sign-up, and follow all safety protocols (mask wearing, distancing, etc.) to the letter.
 Visits to retrieve materials to work from home must only take as long as needed to retrieve what you need.

-If you are given permission to work limited time on campus, you must also complete a health check report, sign-up online, and follow all safety protocols (wear masks, distancing, etc.) to the letter.
-You may be the only person in your office or lab, and you may not meet with anybody in-person during your visit.
+If you are given permission to work on campus, you must also complete a health check report, sign-up online, and follow all safety protocols (wear masks, distancing, etc.) to the letter for every visit, no matter how routine.
+You may be the only person in your office or lab, and you may not meet with anybody in-person during your visit, but you still need to follow the protocol.
 If you need to work with someone face-to-face, please use Zoom or other teleconferencing system.

 Daily Health Check Requirement

-This check shall be performed through the Ohio State mobile app or https://compass.osu.edu/health-check/.
+This check shall be performed using the Ohio State mobile app or the https://compass.osu.edu/health-check/ website.
 You can learn more about the health check policies on the Safe & Healthy Buckeyes website.
 The check is required independent of the duration of your visit.

 There are no exceptions to this policy.
 Failure to comply may result in accountability measures.